First lady spends Valentine’s Day with young patients

-“Happy Valentine’s Day,” she wished the children, saying she always looks forward to seeing the patients at the Children’s Inn at the National Institutes of Health in Bathesda, Maryland.
+“Happy Valentine’s Day,” she wished the children, saying she always looks forward to seeing the patients at the Children’s Inn at the National Institutes of Health in Bethesda, Maryland.

 Lucy Wiese, 11, of Virginia, was the first to greet the first lady.